Work Based Learning for Placement Providers

 How to offer and support a placement

-The student will require a supervisor or mentor who is willing to support and manage them throughout the placement.
+The student will also require a supervisor or mentor who is willing to support and manage them during the duration of their Work Placement.

 There are two ways to offer a placement by completing an online Work Based Learning Placement Offer Form